hdShang/arxiv-daily/docs/cs-CV/2025-12-16/papers/251214141v1-torchtraceap-a-new-benchmark-dataset-for-detecting-performance-anti-.md

 ---
 layout: default
-title: TorchTraceAP: A New Benchmark Dataset for Detecting Performance Anti-Patterns in Computer Vision Models
+title: "TorchTraceAP: A New Benchmark Dataset for Detecting Performance Anti-Patterns in Computer Vision Models"
 ---

 # TorchTraceAP: A New Benchmark Dataset for Detecting Performance Anti-Patterns in Computer Vision Models